ImplFerris/pico-pico/src/ultrasonic/code.md

 ```

 ### Step 2: Measure the Echo Time
-Now, measure the time the Echo pin remains high, which represents the round-trip time of the sound wave.
+Next, we will use two loops.
+The first loop will run as long as the echo pin state is LOW.
+Once it goes HIGH, we will record the current time in a variable.
+Then, we start the second loop, which will continue as long as the echo pin remains HIGH.
+When it returns to LOW, we will record the current time in another variable.
+The difference between these two times gives us the pulse width.

 ```rust
 let mut time_low = 0;